TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Main Result

-Additionally, we are able to show (proof relegated to Section \ref{sec:one-d}) that one-dimensional TIM instances with either source convexity or destination convexity (not necessarily both) are chordal.
-Thus, the optimality of orthogonal access shown in \cite{Maleki_Jafar_Convex} for one-dimensional convex networks, applies with either source \emph{or} destination convexity, to any arbitrary unicast message set, and to the entire DoF region.
+Additionally, we are able to show (proof relegated to Section \ref{sec:one-d}) that one-dimensional TIM instances with either source convexity or destination convexity (not necessarily both) are chordal {bipartite}.
+Thus, the optimality of TDMA shown in \cite{Maleki_Jafar_Convex} for one-dimensional convex networks, applies with either source \emph{or} destination convexity, to any arbitrary unicast message set, and to the entire DoF region.

+We conclude this section by translating the result for TIM to the index coding setting, as stated in the following theorem.

+\begin{theorem} Fractional coloring achieves the all-unicast capacity region of the index coding problem associated with a network topology graph {if and only if} the network topology is chordal bipartite.
+For chordal bipartite networks, the capacity region of the index coding problem is the set of rate tuples comprised of $R_{ji}$ in $\mathbb{R}^+$ that satisfy the following constraints: